 I work like a team member, not a vendor.
 I learn your product, understand the constraints, and make decisions that account for what happens after I leave.

 Features take three times longer than they should.
 Developers are afraid to touch core modules.
 Every fix creates two new bugs.
-You need someone who can see the whole system and start untangling it.

 I wasn't just shipping features.
 I handled architecture decisions, system stability, performance work, and the kind of cross-cutting concerns that don't have a Jira ticket.
 When the product pivoted, I adapted the codebase.
 When things broke at scale, I was the one debugging on a Saturday.

-That experience taught me what matters in a production system and what's just noise.
 Now I bring that same ownership to other teams — usually small startups or growing products where one strong generalist is worth more than three specialists.